Execution of Louis XVI: Background

 Louis stands trial before the Convention, as Robespierre watches from the first row.
 Engraving by Reinier Vinkeles, c.
-1793-1796.
+1793–1796.

 In arguing for a judgment by the elected Convention without trial, Robespierre supported the recommendations of Jean-Baptiste Mailhe, who headed the commission reporting on legal aspects of Louis's trial or judgment.
 Unlike some Girondins (Pétion), Robespierre specifically opposed judgment by primary assemblies or a referendum, believing that this could cause a civil war.
-While he called for a trial of Queen Marie Antoinette and the imprisonment of Louis-Charles, the Dauphin of France, Robespierre advocated that the King be executed despite his opposition to capital punishment:
+While he called for a trial of Queen Marie Antoinette and the imprisonment of Louis-Charles de France, the Dauphin of France, Robespierre advocated that the King be executed despite his opposition to capital punishment:

 Yes, the death penalty is, in general, a crime, unjustifiable by the indestructible principles of nature, except in cases protecting the safety of individuals or the society altogether.
 Ordinary misdemeanours have never threatened public safety because society may always protect itself by other means, making those culpable powerless to harm it.
 But for a king dethroned in the bosom of a revolution, which is as yet cemented only by laws; a king whose name attracts the scourge of war upon a troubled nation; neither prison nor exile can render his existence inconsequential to public happiness; this cruel exception to the ordinary laws avowed by justice can be imputed only to the nature of his crimes.
 With regret, I pronounce this fatal truth: Louis must die so that the nation may live.

 All the deputies from the Mountain were asked to attend the meeting on 3 December.
 Most Montagnards favoured judgment and execution, while the Girondins were more divided concerning how to proceed, with some arguing for royal inviolability, others for clemency, and others advocating lesser punishment or banishment.
 The next day on 4 December the Convention decreed all the royalist writings illegal.
 26 December was the day of the last hearing of the King.
 On 28 December, Robespierre was asked to repeat his speech on the fate of the king in the Jacobin club.
 On 14 January 1793, the King was unanimously voted guilty of conspiracy and attacks upon public safety.
 Never before the Convention was like a court.
 On 15 January the call for a referendum was defeated by 424 votes to 287, which Robespierre led.
 On 16 January, voting began to determine the King's sentence; the session continued for 24 hours.
 Robespierre worked fervently to ensure the king's execution.
 The Jacobins successfully defeated the Girondins' final appeal for clemency.
-On 20 January half of the deputies voted for immediate death.
+On 20 January, 361 of the 721 deputies voted for immediate death with one vote majority.